 During the last several decades population growth has increased the demand for a wide variety of services, although the rate has fluctuated with changes in the national and regional economy.
-Between 2000 and 2010 the regional population grew by 28,924 (11.25%), with the populations of Jackson and Josephine counties growing by 21,937 (12.10%) and 6,987 (9.23%) respectively.
-After 2010 growth slowed slightly, with the increase between April 2010 and April 2020 for Jackson County coming in at 9.9%, and for Josephine County at 6.5%.
-In terms of population, the April 2020 total for Jackson County is 223,259, with Josephine County coming in at 88,090.
+Between 2010 and 2020 the regional population grew by 25,430 (8.89%), with the populations of Jackson and Josephine counties growing by 20,053 (9.87%) and 5,377 (6.50%) respectively.
+Current estimates for July of 2022 show population rates holding steady for both counties.

 Unfortunately, the region remains one of the more depressed in Oregon and the nation.
-In Jackson County in 2020 the median household income (\$56,327) was approximately 14% lower than both the state (\$65,667) and national (\$64,994) levels, while Josephine County's median household income (\$47,733) ranks approximately 27% below both the state and national levels.
-In addition, based on the latest estimates, 11.9% of Jackson County families and 15.8% of Josephine County families are in poverty.
-The state and national poverty levels are 12.2% and 11.6% respectively.
+In Jackson County in 2022 the median household income (\$67,690) was approximately 12% lower than the state (\$76,632) and 10% lower than national (\$75,149) levels, while Josephine County's median household income (\$56,068) ranks approximately 27% and 25 % below both the state and national levels.
+In addition, based on the latest estimates, 13.5% of Jackson County families and 16.8% of Josephine County families live below the poverty level.
+The state and national poverty levels are 12.1% and 11.5% respectively.

 Long-term financial planning.
 As stated earlier, RVCOG depends almost wholly on grants and contracts for its existence.
 While this can make long-range planning uncertain, for practical purposes RVCOG makes the assumption that there will be sufficient funding through grants and contracts to maintain the operations of the organization at or near its current level.
 The viability of this practice is supported by over five decades of continued operation - even though the organization has seen major shifts in programs during that time period, RVCOG has remained a viable organization.
 Over the long term, it is RVCOG's primary financial goal to maintain a positive fund balance in the general fund, while also gradually eliminating a historic deficit fund balance in the special revenue fund.
+The second goal has been met in this report's fiscal year.

 Financial policies.
 RVCOG is primarily funded through grants and contracts from other governments and some non-governmental entities, and these funds are normally dedicated to very specific activities and products.
 Because of this, RVCOG does not have a ready source of discretionary funding, and because of this lack of discretionary funding, RVCOG has had a long-standing policy that grants and contracts must be fully funded, with no dependence on other RVCOG resources.
-In addition, RVCOG, as a council of governments, is required to operate on a strict reimbursement basis for actual costs while adhering to often inflexible predetermined project budgets, so occasionally the actual costs of completing a specific project end up being in excess of the resources provided from the grant or contract.
+In addition, RVCOG, as a council of governments, is typically required to operate on a reimbursement basis for actual costs while adhering to often inflexible predetermined project budgets, so occasionally the actual costs of completing a specific project end up being in excess of the resources provided from the grant or contract.
 Such project deficits, when they occur, can result in a negative change in fund balance for the affected year.

 Cash management policies and practices.
 Cash management for RVCOG does not include, for the most part, an investment strategy, as RVCOG rarely has any available cash to invest.
-During the fiscal year ended June 30, 2017, RVCOG was able to establish an endowment to benefit the Food & Friends Senior Meals program based on a donation from a meals recipient, but that endowment is being professionally managed by a private company.
+During the fiscal year ended June 30, 2017, RVCOG was able to establish an endowment to benefit the Food & Friends Senior Meals program based on a donation from a program participant, but that endowment is being professionally managed by a private company.
 As mentioned above, the majority of the grants and contracts that RVCOG enters into are on an expense reimbursement basis, which requires that cash management is predominantly an exercise in balancing the reimbursements received with the need to meet current obligations.